Alimir/wp-ulike/readme.txt

 * Attention: `%START_WHILE%` And `%END_WHILE%` variables are very important and you should use them out of the frequent string.
 (Such as `<li></li>` tags sample in default template)

 = Receive HTTP ERROR 500 on WP ULike > Statistics   =
 * Increasing Your WordPress Memory Limit in wp-config.php to fix this error.
-It is located in your WordPress siteâ€™s root folder, and you will need to use an FTP client or file manager in your web hosting control panel.
+It is located in your WordPress site's root folder, and you will need to use an FTP client or file manager in your web hosting control panel.
-* Next, you need to paste this code in wp-config.php file just before the line that says â€˜Thatâ€™s all, stop editing!
-Happy blogging.â€™
+* Next, you need to paste this code in wp-config.php file just before the line that says "That's all, stop editing!
+Happy blogging."
 <code>
 define( 'WP_MEMORY_LIMIT', '256M' );
 </code>

 == Changelog ==

+= 2.7 =
+* Added: Google rich snippets support for posts.
+(Add rich snippet for ulikes in form of schema.org)
+* Added: 'wp_ulike_count_box_template' filter to customize count box template.
+* Added: 'wp_ulike_login_alert_template' filter to customize login alert message.
+* Added: 'wp_ulike_bp_notifications_template' filter to customize buddypress notification message.
+* Added: New admin font icons for dashboard area.
+* Removed: svg-source.php file.
+* Updated: WP ULike URI.
+* Updated: Some elements of "About WP ULike" area.
+* Updated: Persian language file.

 = 2.6 =
 * Added: Most liked (posts,comments,activities,topics) widgets on statistics panel.